Cayman Islands Safety Policy Statement

 5. Proactively identify adverse risk trends within our aviation system and take action to mitigate them.

-6. Provide the necessary resources to support the development and effective implementation of the Cayman Islands State Safety Programme (SSP).
+6. Provide the necessary resources to support the development and effective implementation of the Cayman Islands State Safety Programme {SSP) and the National Aviation Safety Plan {NASP).

 7. Ensure the CAACI Safety Management procedures, and implemented regulation remains effective through continuous monitoring of key Safety Performance Indicators, safety initiatives, industry sector feedback, and from OTAA aviation Safety aggregates.